-The CARES Act put federal student loans into automatic administrative forbearance, set interest rates at 0%, and suspended collections on defaulted loans.
-The moratorium on interest and payments was set to expire on Sept.
-30, 2020.
+The moratorium on interest and payments was set to expire on September 30, 2020.

-However, President Trump issued executive orders on Aug.
-8, 2020, and Dec.
-4, 2020, that continued these relief policies for federal loans owned by the DOE through Jan.
-31, 2021.
-The DOE acted on the president's order and suspended payments and interest for eligible federal student loans with no action required on the part of borrowers.
+President Trump issued executive orders on August 8, 2020, and December 4, 2020, that continued these relief policies for federal loans owned by the U.S. Department of Education through January 31, 2021.
+The Department acted on the president's order and suspended payments and interest for eligible federal student loans, with no action required on the part of borrowers.

 Which Federal Student Loans Qualify?

-The pause on payments, collections, and interest apply only to certain loans from the Department of Education:
+The pause on payments, collections, and interest applies only to certain loans from the Department of Education:

 - Direct loans, including defaulted and non-defaulted loans